Vitowitsch/whisper-dictation/README.md

 # 🎤 Whisper Dictation

-Local speech-to-text for macOS using OpenAI Whisper.
-Free, offline, no API keys required.
+Speech-to-text for macOS using OpenAI Whisper.
+Works in any app with a global hotkey.

 **Press a key → Speak → Text appears.**